-Russell G. Hayden CEO
+Russell G. Hayden Founder

 The level of innovation that Mr. Hayden infused into the area of recruitment earned him the Outstanding Employee Award for the City of San Jose.
 His contributions included the development of the fire department's first recruitment program.
 He built upon this program to include a comprehensive internship component that yielded many successful recruits.